 - Name two types of shift registers.

 - Transfer data between memory locations.

 This module provides an overview of basic and advanced mathematical functions found in the Logix 5000 PLC.
 It provides thorough coverage of data comparison instructions such as SQR, EQU, LES, and GRT.
-In addition, this course provides a foundation for more advanced programming techniques including analog input and output control.
+In addition, this module provides a foundation for more advanced programming techniques including analog input and output control.
 Topics such as combining math functions, averaging, scaling and ramping are presented with an emphasis on practical application and are demonstrated using PLCLogix lab simulation.